Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 \[!\] Note if the device's uid/gid is different, change it the current device's uid/gid.
 Run the command `id` to view.
-The filesystem may be slower than normal if this is not done.
+The filesystem may be slower than normal if this is not done correctly.

 Restart the autofs service:
 ```bash